 - Inform the group’s named person

 Members can play a vital role in helping children in need or at risk by effective monitoring and record keeping.
-Any incident or behavioural change in a child or young person that gives cause for concern should be recorded on an incident sheet copies of which are kept by Jack Morris.
+Any incident or behavioural change in a child or young person that gives cause for concern should be recorded on an incident sheet copies of which are kept by the committee.
 It is important that records are factual and reflect the words used by the child or young person.
 Opinions should not be given unless there is some form of evidence base, which can also be quoted.
 Records must be signed and dated with timings if appropriate.
 It is important to remember that any issues are confidential and members should know only on a ‘need to know’ basis.

 Information To Be Recorded